SMcGregor199/ellision-gpt/README.md

 ---

-## 📚 Citation Use & Scholarly Attribution
+## 📚 Use & Citation Notice

-All sources listed in this project are cited for educational and critical purposes only.
-They are referenced to support interpretation and discussion within the GPT’s responses and are not used for commercial gain or model training.
+All sources listed in this project are cited for educational and interpretive purposes only.
+They are used to support discussion, analysis, and literary understanding within the GPT’s responses.
+This project is non-commercial and the cited materials are not used for model training.

-If you are the author of a cited work and would prefer not to have your scholarship included, please feel free to reach out to me at [shaynemcgregor1@gmail.com](shaynemcgregor1@gmail.com).
+If you are the author of a cited work, or a rights holder of Ralph Ellison’s published materials, and would prefer not to have your work referenced, please feel free to reach out to me at [shaynemcgregor1@gmail.com](mailto:shaynemcgregor1@gmail.com).
 I will promptly remove it from the dataset upon request.

 ---